JohnPlamoottil/se_project_aroundtheus/README.md

 stage 2 - creating a modal box in the CSS stage 3 - using the DOM to create buttons within About Me, Save, Close integrated with HTML and CSS and JS stage 4 - adding final functionality to the modal box and making the 6 cards render from the array

+In Sprint5, I added on more elements to the previous project.
+The elements I added includes a new modal for adding new cards to display, an image popup that toggles on mouse-click, a like button that interacts with mouse-clicks and a delete icon that removes cards fromthe page.

+Sprint3:

+1. working with design specs
+2. design in a world of ever-changing devices
+3. grid layout
+4. developing interfaces for different devices
+5. intermediate Git

 Sprint4: